 A Guide to Succulents – All You Need to Know

 Succulents are very on-trend right now.
 That’s because they’re SO easy to care for and look fantastic too.
 They’re also one of the most popular houseplants with both plant newbies and experts alike.
+It’s important to look after these little botanicals, so we’ve put together this succulent care guide.
 If you’re looking to add new greenery to your collection, there’s so much to love about these cute green beauties.

 The name comes from the Latin word ‘succus,’ which means sap or juice.
 It reflects how their leaves absorb water which sits in their leaves enabling them to thrive in hot, sunny conditions.
 Not only that, but approximately 60 different plant families have succulents within them.
 Some of the most popular species include the Cactus, Aloe Vera and Hoya Kerrii.
 And with so many different succulents available, there really is something for everyone.

 If you’re looking to become a proud plant parent to an indoor succulent plant or simply learn a bit more, we’ve got everything you need to know in this handy guide.
 Enjoy!

 How to care for your Succulent

 Succulents are well known for being some of the easiest plants to look after.
 That’s because they’re drought resistant, hold their own against pests, and barely need any special care.
 Some succulents are also pet-friendly (but do check our product descriptions for confirmation first).

 Succulent plant care varies between the different types of plant, but here are some general tips to get you started:

 Succulents are fondly known as ‘camels of the plant world’ because of their ability to cope without water.
 This means you only need to water them once a month.
 Let the soil dry out before giving your succulent its next drink to prevent overwatering.